luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 ## Topic 3: Incrementally process data
 ### 1 General Concepts
 - *Incremental ETL* allow us to deal with new data that has been encountered after the last ingestion
 - *Databricks Auto Loader* provides a mechanism for incrementally and efficiently processing from data that come from a Cloud Storage.
+Also it can split the processing into batches so its less expensive.

 ![](EP_Databricks_DE_Associate/AutoLoaderArchitecture.png)

 #### 1.1 Auto Loader parameters
 - We can use the following parameters if the *automatic schema inference and evolution* is active.

 | Argument  | Description  | How to use it  |
 |---|---|---|
 |  `data_source` |  Source data directory  |  `.load()` |